ITensor/website/docs/book/index.md

 * A name used to display the Index.

-The most basic way to construct an Index is to give its name and size:
+The simplest way to construct an Index is to give its name and size:

     auto i = Index("index i",3);